Support + Resources

 Coaching and Mentoring

-A team of practice improvement professionals, including peer mentors
+This team of practice improvement professionals includes peer mentors.

-including EMR-enabled tools, functionality assessment, and group sessions
+This training includes EMR-enabled tools, functionality assessments, and group sessions.

-Learning content with interactive activities and discussions about case scenarios
+Learning content includes interactive activities and discussions about case scenarios.

 Virtual Care Support Network